-Geodatabases stored in the schema of a user other than the sde user in Oracle are not entirely self-contained; there is some functionality, such as user-defined types, that are only in the master sde geodatabase.
+Geodatabases stored in the schema of a user other than the sde user in Oracle are not entirely self-contained; there is some functionality, such as user-defined types, that are only in the sde geodatabase.
 For that reason, you cannot treat geodatabases in users' schemas as their own entity, and the following rules apply:

-- You must upgrade the master sde geodatabase before you can upgrade a geodatabase in a user's schema.
+- You must upgrade the sde geodatabase before you can upgrade a geodatabase in a user's schema.

-- You cannot create a backup of only a user's schema and have a complete geodatabase; there are dependent objects, such as user-defined types, in the master sde geodatabase that must be part of the backup.
+- You cannot create a backup of only a user's schema and have a complete geodatabase; there are dependent objects, such as user-defined types, in the sde geodatabase that must be part of the backup.

 - When you upgrade a geodatabase in ArcGIS Pro, the geodatabase version contains both the ArcGIS Enterprise and ArcMap version number and the ArcGIS Pro version number.
 For example, if you upgrade the sde geodatabase using ArcGIS Pro 2.4, the version in the sde geodatabase will be 10.7.1.2.4.
 To upgrade user-schema geodatabases in this sde geodatabase, you would also have to use ArcGIS Pro 2.4.